Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Involve the complete Development Team.
 - [x] Use coaching techniques; such as open questions and active listening.
 - [ ] Ask an external technical specialist to make the decision.
-- [ ] Send every team member to the company’s Human Resources department to express their concerns.
+- [ ] Send every team member to the company's Human Resources department to express their concerns.

 **[⬆ Back to Top](#table-of-contents)**